EMPOWERING PEOPLE WITH DISABLITITIES TO CONTROL THEIR LIVES

 Reyma holds a Master’s degree in Non-Profit Administration with concentrations in Business and Human Services.
 Reyma is working towards obtaining her Masters of Arts in Education.

 Laura Gibson, MS, CRC

 Laura Gibson is the Director of Operations for Central Iowa Center for Independent Living.
 Laura joined the CICIL team in January of 2017.
 She comes from Candeo, where she coordinated the Project SEARCH program and prior to that was an employment consultant working with individuals to maintain their employment in the community.
 She has had a variety of experiences in the social services field including: job coaching, job development, coordination of residential services, providing respite services, case management, and direct care.
-Laura is President of the board for iowa APSE, is the secretary of the board for the Iowa Rehabilitation Association, sits on the Access Advisory Board for the City of Des Moines, is the secretary of the board for Fuse DSM and is co-chair of the Fuse DSM Non-Profit Forum.
+Laura is Past President of the board for Iowa APSE, former secretary of the board for the Iowa Rehabilitation Association, sits on the Access Advisory Board for the City of Des Moines, is the secretary of the board for Fuse DSM and is co-chair of the Fuse DSM Non-Profit Forum.

 Laura holds a Master's degree in Rehabilitation Counseling from Drake University and is a certified rehabilitation counselor.

 Bronna Crase, CESP